-You’ve seen it in horror movies—aliens abducting humans and using them in experiments.
+You’ve seen it in sci-fi movies—aliens abducting humans and using them in experiments.
 But imagine if you were the one on the table, helpless, unable to control what was happening to you, and unable to communicate or fight back as you were poked and prodded for “research.”
 Pretty terrifying, right?

 Check Out Abduction and Help PETA Free Our Fellow Animals From Labs